-- score on the Cambridge English Scale for each of the four skills - overall score on the Cambridge English Scale - arade - level on the CEFR - level on the UK National Qualifications Framework (NQF).
+- score on the Cambridge English Scale for each of the four skills and Use of English - overall score on the Cambridge English Scale - grade - level on the CEFR - level on the UK National Qualifications Framework (NQF).

 Students will receive the same certificate as candidates who take B1 Preliminary.